SilverCobra-prog/SilverCobra-prog.github.io/index.md

 ## About Me

 High school student at Evergreen Valley High School.
-Student researcher interested in the intersection of public policy, geography, history, machine learning, and data science.
+Interned at Columbia Business School, the University of Illinois, the University of Iowa, and San Jose State University.

 ## Research Interests